Editit/Data-Science-Portfolio/README.md

 (iv) [User Ad Click Prediction](https://github.com/Editit/Data-Science-Portfolio/tree/master/User%20Ad%20Click%20Prediction): A WNS Competetion dataset, and the toughest for me till now to get insights from.
 Containing 3 datasets for feature engineering purposes including view_log of users and the item table.

+(v)[Uberdrives analysis](https://github.com/Editit/Data-Science-Portfolio/blob/master/Uber.ipynb): Exploratory data analysis of demand and supply issues that uber have been facing with a short indulging kaggle dataset.

 *Tools: Scikit-learn, Python, R, Seaborn, pandas, Matplotlib*

-## Data Analysis and Visualisation
-(i)[Uberdrives analysis](https://github.com/Editit/Data-Science-Portfolio/blob/master/Uber.ipynb): Exploratory data analysis of demand and supply issues that uber have been facing with a short indulging kaggle dataset.